rchampeimont/arduino_TFT_display_snow_interactive/README.md

 Result:
 ![Screenshot](/images/screenshot.jpg?raw=true)

-The first time you run the program, it is going to ask you to calibrate the touch screen (picture below).
-It then stores the calibration data in EEPROM, so skip calibration on subsequent restarts.
+The first time you run the program, it is going to ask you to calibrate the touch screen (see picture below).
+It then stores the calibration data in EEPROM to skip calibration on next restarts.
 If you want to force recalibration, you can tie pin 5 to ground and restart the Arduino.
 ![Calibration](/images/calibration.jpg?raw=true)

 What's behind: